Skip to main content

 note

-Only Ubuntu is fully supported by Gazebo. macOS is partially supported.
-In Windows, the simulation will run, but the GUI will not work.
+Only Ubuntu is fully supported by Gazebo, and macOS is partially supported.
+On Windows the simulation will run in the WSL environment.

 First we need to install ruby from Homebrew: